tyson-swetnam/nakoda/docs/about.md

 [![YouTube](http://i.ytimg.com/vi/MqV0MHsP57E/hqdefault.jpg)](https://www.youtube.com/watch?v=MqV0MHsP57E)

-The UAS crashed several times, both during development and its early operational flights.
+The sUAS crashed several times, both during development and its early operational flights.
 After its last crash it was later shelved and has been in storage for ~5 years.

 ## Equipment

-In January 2025 the Nakoda UAS, its "mini-me" test drone, and all of its support equipment were delivered to me at University of Arizona.
+In January 2025 the Nakoda sUAS, its "mini-me" test sUAS, and all of its support equipment were delivered to me at University of Arizona.

 AZGFD dropped off the drone with all of its associated support equipment and storage boxes.
 See [Equipment](equipment.md) for the list of items.